 Love is in the air this Valentine's Day in San Francisco.
-This insider's guide shows you where to find the best hideaways and intimate places for dinner or drinks.
+This 2019 insider's guide shows you the top things to do including where to find the best hideaways and intimate places for dinner or drinks.
 You'll get great ideas on how to make the evening or weekend with your valentine extra special.

 Read on to find the best restaurant menus, romantic bars, and a few hidden hotels.
 You will also find information about top events for the holiday, including SF Broadway performances and a few Valentine's Day bay cruises.

 One of several colorful hearts on display in San Francisco's Union Square